nguillaumin/celinelenoble.com/content/portfolio/doris-women-refuge.md

 - Provide information about domestic and family violence, especially to victims.

 <br>
 Contrary to a typical business, Doris Women Refuge wasn't looking for more customers.
 Unfortunately, they almost never have any place available.
-A specific system is in place for victims of domestic and family violence to find accommodations, and their customers are mostly referred through this system.
+A specific system is in place for victims of domestic and family violence to find accommodation, and their customers are mostly referred through this system.

 ## Needs for Safety: Special Challenges